Christianity in India: Saint Thomas

 Another Christian tradition concerning the birth of Jesus holds that Gaspar, one of the three Biblical Magi, travelled from India to find the infant Jesus along with Melchior of Persia and Balthazar of Arabia.

 An early 3rd-century AD Syriac work known as the Acts of Thomas connects the tradition of the Apostle Thomas's Indian ministry with two kings, one in the north and the other in the south.
 The year of his arrival is widely disputed due to lack of credible records.
 According to one of the legends in the Acts of Thomas, Thomas was at first reluctant to accept this mission, but Jesus over-ruled him by ordering circumstances so compelling that he was forced to accompany an Indian merchant, Abbanes, to his native place in northwest India, where he found himself in the service of the Indo-Parthian king, Gondophares.
 The apostle's ministry reputedly resulted in many conversions throughout this northern kingdom, including the king and his brother.

 The Acts of Thomas identifies his second mission in India with a kingdom ruled by a certain King named Mahadwa belonging to a 1st-century dynasty in southern India.
 Niranam Pally, also known as St Mary's Orthodox Syrian Church, is believed to be one of the oldest churches in India.
-The church was founded by St Thomas in AD 54.
+The church was founded by St Thomas in 54 AD.
 On his way from Kollam (Quilon) in the northeast direction, he arrived at Niranam "Thrikpapaleswaram" by sea.
 The church was reconstructed several times with some parts dating back to a reconstruction in 1259.
 The architecture of the church bears a striking similarity to Hindu temple architecture.

 Saint Bartholomew

 Eusebius of Caesarea's Ecclesiastical History (5:10) states that Bartholomew, a disciple of Jesus, went on a missionary tour to India, where he left behind a copy of the Gospel of Matthew.
 One tradition holds that he preached the Gospel in India, prior to his travels to Armenia, while others hold that Bartholomew travelled as a missionary in Ethiopia, Mesopotamia, Parthia, and Lycaonia.
+The writings of Eusebius of Caesarea and Jerome record that Bartholomew the Apostle evangelized in ancient India.